igomezv/LSST_DE_neural_reconstruction/README.md

 # From Simulations to Reality: Dark Energy Reconstruction with Simulated SNIa data from the Vera C. Rubin Observatory

-This repository contains the code and data used in our paper https://arxiv.org/abs/2402.18124.
-Our study leverages an Artificial Neural Network (ANN) to analyze Supernova Ia (SNIa) distance moduli ($\mu(z)$) and their corresponding error estimates, using three years of simulated SNIa data from the LSST.
-By incorporating advanced techniques like neural networks, Monte Carlo dropout for uncertainty quantification, and tuning hyperparameters through genetic algorithms, our work presents a model-independent reconstruction of dark energy consistent with theoretical models and real data observations.
-Our methodology employs the Tensorflow and DEAP libraries with our [NNOGADA framework](https://github.com/igomezv/Nnogada) for efficient and effective tuning of neural network hyperparameters.
+This repository contains the code and data used in our paper https://arxiv.org/abs/2402.18124 .
+Our work presents a model-independent neural network reconstruction of dark energy consistent with theoretical models and real data observations, we use Supernova Ia (SNIa) distance moduli ($\mu(z)$) and their corresponding statistical errors from three years of simulated SNIa data from the LSST.
+We incorporate advanced techniques like neural networks, Monte Carlo dropout for uncertainty quantification, and tuning hyperparameters through genetic algorithms using the Tensorflow and DEAP libraries with our [NNOGADA framework](https://github.com/igomezv/Nnogada) for efficient and effective tuning of neural network hyperparameters.

 ## Repository Structure